bspeice/speice.io/_posts/2018-09-01-rusts-primitives-are-weird.md

 MIND == BLOWN.

-Python does something equivalent where I can both call functions bound to their instances and also call as an unbound function where I give it the instance:
+Python does the same thing where I can both call functions bound to their instances and also call as an unbound function where I give it the instance:

 ```python